Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Xanax is considered a CNS (central nervous system) depressant, which slows brain activity, causing the body to relax.
 When taking Xanax, an individual’s internal biological processes can be slowed or compromised, including their heartbeat and respiration.

 People who take too much Xanax can experience life-threatening respiratory depression.
-Researchers say this issue is more common in people who use alcohol or painkillers with their benzos.
 During an episode like this, brain cell damage can occur and cause long-term problems.

 Researchers also say that some people who overdose on benzos can experience a condition called rhabdomyolysis.
 Damaged muscle tissues release proteins and electrolytes into the blood, causing permanent damage to the heart and kidneys.
-This condition isn’t reversible, but it can be treated.
+This condition can be treated but it isn’t reversible.

 Xanax overdoses can be life-threatening, especially if the dose someone took has been contaminated with another substance like fentanyl.
 If you think someone is experiencing an overdose, your quick action could save a life.